OlgaPodolska/kikstarter-analysis/README.md

 5. Then I used the SUMM formula to calculate the number of Total projects.
 6. Percentage I calculate by formula =B2/$E2
 7. Then I created chart for the Percentages.

+#### General comments about chart
+1& We can clearly see that chart has 4 areas:

 ### Challenges and Difficulties Encountered
 Overall task wasn't too challenging, however it caused me to give it a second thought when I needed to remove Quoters from the Rows in Pivot Table at the sheet Theater Outcomes by Launch Date.